Vietnamese Rare Beef Noodle Soup (Phở Bò Tái)

 Pho is traditionally made with fresh rice noodles (bánh phở), but dried noodles are a convenient alternative, especially outside of Vietnam.

 Place dried noodles in a pot of boiling water, ensuring the water covers them completely.
-Boil for 2 minutes, turn off the heat, cover with a lid, and let sit for 5 minutes.
+Boil for a minute, turn off the heat, cover with a lid, and let sit for 4-5 minutes.
 Drain using a colander and rinse with cold water to stop the cooking process.

 For the garnishes